cromulus/pi-kiosk/README.md

 What the script does:
 1. Installs all OS dependencies (Chromium, Xorg, matchbox, Python libs, etc.).
 2. Enables I²C and creates the `kiosk` user with tty1 autologin.
-3. Copies the Python + shell helpers into `/opt/pi-kiosk` and `/usr/local/bin`.
+3. Creates a Python venv in `/opt/pi-kiosk/venv` and installs this package via `pip install` (reinstalling on every run so `git pull` updates take effect).
-4. Creates a Python venv and installs `requirements.txt`.
+4. Copies the shell helpers into `/usr/local/bin`.
 5. Drops a config file in `/etc/pi-kiosk/kiosk.env` (only created if missing).
 6. Installs + enables `kiosk-browser@kiosk.service` and `kiosk-sensors.service`.